nofechbo/nbo/Server/README.md

 # Project: Launchers Management System
 Owner: Nofech Ben Or

-Theis project simulates a logistic system that supports different missile launchers. this is a learning-project, aimed at understanding basic concepts in c#.
+This project simulates a logistic system that supports different missile launchers. this is a learning-project, aimed at understanding basic concepts in c#.

 the project consists of 4 main parts: